ZiyuWang0113/Django_sms/README.md

 Updating with new features

-Javascript coding on the way
+Javascript coding on the way...